Eat, Hike and Explore in Byron Bay’s Hinterland

 The Northern Rivers Rail Trail

 For a scenic change of pace, the Northern Rivers Rail Trail’s 24 km Tweed Section from Murwillumbah to Crabbes Creek offers one of the region’s most rewarding rides.
+Recently ranked in the top 10% of attractions worldwide by Tripadvisor, this 24km Tweed Section has quickly become the region’s premier outdoor adventure.
 The gentle, shared‑use path follows a former railway line through rolling farmland, heritage villages and lush valleys.
 Along the way you’ll cross restored bridges and pass through two tunnels, including the 524 m Burringbar Range Tunnel, home to microbats and glow worms, and a striking highlight of the route.

 Whian Whian Falls